 Treatment of Trachoma

 Trachoma remains a challenging eye problem that has raised many concerns over the years.
 Mohammed et al., (2016) carried out an experiment to establish if the application of natural drops of truffle (Terfezia claveryi) to trachoma patients can cure the disease as well as inhibit the chlamydial bacteria.
-The motive behind this study was to ascertain the possibility of developing a new treatment that is comparable to the existing antibiotics in use.
+The motive behind this study is to ascertain the possibility of developing new treatment that is comparable to the existing antibiotics in use.

 The results showed that truffle juice is so effective against trachoma in the third phase of the disease.
 A significant reduction of symptoms in patients with cortisone compounds in the form of drops plus truffle juice drops was observed.
 Total healing of the conjunctiva and the keratitis were also observed.
-Meanwhile, partial healing was observed when cortisone and the cream of chloramphenicol were added and there wasn’t any change of fibrosis in the conjunctiva.
+Meanwhile, partial healing was observed when cortisone and the cream of chloramphenicol was added and there wasn’t any change of fibrosis in the conjunctiva.

 In the treatment of trachoma with cortisone drops and cream plus truffle juice, complete healing was observed however, there was a continued swelling of the capillaries without any fibrosis (scarring and thickening of a connective tissue especially as a result of injury).

 There was a clear observation that out of all the treatments, a significant reduction in fibrosis of the affected site in the eye occurred.
 Therefore the researcher agreed that truffle juice is effective for preventing fibrosis of trachoma to a large extent.

 But it is worthy to note that other chemical antibiotic including cortisone-based compounds used during the experiment introduced several side effects.
 Notwithstanding that these chemicals reduced the trachoma toxins and the enlargement of the cells, yet truffle juice is a prefered option for tackling all stages of trachoma.